Rachel Grogan Roosth

 Related services and key industries

 Rachel Roosth is a disputes lawyer based in Houston.
 Her practice focuses on complex commercial litigation and arbitration.
 Since joining the firm, she has advised clients on transactions, conducted litigation risk analyses, and represented clients in pre-suit disputes, litigation, and alternative dispute resolution proceedings.
 She has represented clients in state court, federal court, mediation, and arbitration.
-Her practice encompasses a wide range of matters involving contract, construction, insurance, employment, fiduciary, and securities law.
+Rachel's practice encompasses a wide range of matters involving contract, construction, insurance, employment, fiduciary, and securities law.
 Her clients include individuals and companies from the healthcare, insurance, energy, construction, oilfield services, and financial services industries.

 Rachel focuses on understanding and attaining the client's objective, whether the objective is to avoid litigation, obtain a favorable settlement, vindicate the client's rights before a tribunal, or resolve a dispute through a mutually-beneficial business solution.